I’ve always kept a journal.

 Three: I gained sidewalk rage.

-I may have gained patience when it comes to getting lost, or all the shops closing at what seem like really weird and inconvenient times…. but I seem to have swapped that go-with-the-flow attitude for sidewalk rage.
+I may have gained patience when it comes to getting lost, or all the shops closing at what seem like really weird and inconvenient times…. but I seem to have balanced out that go-with-the-flow attitude with newly-found sidewalk rage.

 Four: I’m much more confident in my problem-solving skills.

 I didn’t see this happening at the time because I’ve always been more than a bit independent.
 Being an only child predisposes you to relative self-sufficiency.